robotcraft19/robotcraft-pathfinding-stage/README.md

 ### First Step :

-- Reactive Driving and Mapping : `roslaunch amazebot-pathfinding-stage maze_basic.launch`
+- Reactive Driving and Mapping : `roslaunch robotcraft-pathfinding-stage maze_basic.launch`

 A node then stores the mapped environment in the scans folder.
 The initial position used by the pathfinder is the initial position of the robot.
 The final position is the last known position.
 It is saved when exiting the task and repetitively throughout the process.